Richard Wilson (Scottish actor): Personal life

+Wilson has lived in London since 1959.

 Wilson has been a campaigner for gay rights for many years.
 He appeared at charity events organised by gay rights campaign group Stonewall, but had not discussed his own sexuality in interviews with the media.
 He was named in a list of influential gay people in 2013 by Time Out magazine, which he considered to have outed him.

 Wilson is a supporter of his local football club, Greenock Morton, but he has come to lend greater support to English club Manchester United.
 He is a patron of the Manchester United Supporters Trust.
 Wilson is a good friend of his One Foot in the Grave co-star Angus Deayton, and is godfather to Deayton's son.

 Wilson is one of the patrons of Scottish Youth Theatre.
 Wilson is also a long-time supporter of the charity Sense and in 2007 hosted their annual award ceremony.
 He is also one of the honorary patrons of the London children's charity, Scene & Heard.
 He has been Honorary President of the Scottish Community Drama Association (SCDA) since 1998.

-Wilson is a supporter of the Labour Party and recorded the party's manifesto on audio for the 2010 general election.
+Wilson is a supporter of the Labour Party.
+He donated more than £5,000 to the party in 1997 and recorded the party's manifesto on audio for the 2010 general election.

-It was reported on 12 August 2016 that Wilson had suffered a heart attack.
+On 12 August 2016, it was reported that Wilson had suffered a heart attack.
 He had been due to reprise the role of Victor Meldrew in a one-man show at the 2016 Edinburgh Festival Fringe.